 *Warning: spoilers ahead for Stranger Things series 1-3*

-Will there be a Stranger Things season 4 on Netflix?
+When will Stranger Things season 4 be on Netflix?

 Finally some good news!
 Netflix is reportedly planning to restart production on Stranger Things season four on Thursday 17th September, according to The Hollywood Reporter.